MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 | MaskedP-value    | Float       | A _p_-value for the likelihood ratio test, without the reference species             |

 [Return to TOC](#toc)

+## <a name="compiledreport"></a>Compiled HyPhy Report
+The output of the `compile` command has all of the same information as the raw HyPhy report, but also includes columns for transcript ID and amino acid position.
+These additional columns are prepended to the columns listed above, and are called `GeneID` and `CDSPos`, respectively.
+The `GeneID` column contains the transcript or gene name, taken from the query FASTA file.
+The `CDSPos` column contains the **1-based** amino acid residue number that has a nonsynonymous SNP, as calculated from the raw HyPhy output.
+The fields are tab-delimited.

 ## <a name="predictions"></a>Making Deleterious Predictions
 `BAD_Mutations` merely implements a likelihood ratio test, and does not generate hard predictions on whether or not individual variants are deleterious.
 Criteria for determining significance, such as site filtering and correction for multiple testing, are left for the user to decide.
 For example, one simple method for multiple test correction is to apply a Bonferroni correction, with the number of codons with nonsynonymous variants as the number of tests performed.
 An additional heuristic could be the number of non-gap amino acid residues in the multiple sequence alignment must be greater than 10 for a site to be considered for prediction.
 Since these specific procedures and criteria will vary from study to study, we do not make any assumptions as to how the user will filter and interpret results.